Ad Formats

 Recent enhancements to Prebid Server have further solidified its position as a go-to solution for publishers:

-Expanded Demand Opportunities: The latest version (v3.2.0) includes support for new adapters, such as Nativo, broadening access to demand partners.
+The latest versions (v3.X) includes support for new adapters, such as Nativo, broadening access to demand partners.

 With these capabilities and updates, Prebid Server empowers publishers to overcome latency, scalability, and privacy challenges while maximizing revenue potential.